Sylhet: Utilities

 Sylhet has high rates of electricity shortages and water shortages.
 According to the Power Development Board, as of 2009, Sylhet was only receiving 50 MW, half of the required demand of 100 MW.
 The city corporation was also supplying only 22,500 gallons of water, far less than the demand of about 65,000.
 The major sources of water to the city are the tube wells and the Surma River.
-Tests of tube wells in Sylhet District by the Bangladesh University of Engineering and Technology in 1997 found that about 27.6% contained more arsenic than the acceptable limit set by Bangladesh of 50 micrograms per liter, and 49.2% contained more arsenic than the World Health Organization standard of 10 micrograms per liter.
+Tests of tube wells in Sylhet District by the Bangladesh University of Engineering and Technology in 1997 found that about 27.6% contained more arsenic than the acceptable limit set by Bangladesh of 50 microgrammes per litre, and 49.2% contained more arsenic than the World Health Organization standard of 10 microgrammes per litre.
 There are about 331 registered restaurants in the city, but only 15% maintain sanitary facilities and 85% have unhygienic conditions that are unsafe for the public.

 Media and communications

+Sylhet is a center for the newspaper, magazine and book publishers.
+Some locally published newspapers are: